bigfix/developer.bigfix.com/site/reference/world.md

 # client cryptography : client_cryptography

-This inspector is similar to the core cryptography object except that it returns properties exclusive to the client (whereas &amp;lt;cryptography&amp;gt; is also available in the Console/Web Reports contexts).
+This inspector is similar to the core cryptography object except that it returns properties exclusive to the client (whereas &lt;cryptography&lt; is also available in the Console/Web Reports contexts).

 # client license : license